Open Source Projects

 in 2015, after Canonical Ltd. decided to discontinue the development

 effort on the Unity7 desktop environment.
-Ayatana System Indicators are
+The Ayatana Indicators project

-distribution independent and desktop agnostic.
-They are interoperable with
+independent and desktop agnostic.
+They are interoperable with Xfce,

 Project are cooperating on